Hudson's Bill Colwell Ford hosts Cars & Coffee on May 15

 Free coffee will be served by Tin-Cup Bus-Stop, a mobile coffee truck that serves the Cedar Valley.

-The event is normally held in the spring and fall of each year, but all events were cancelled in 2020 due to safety concerns surrounding the COVID-19 pandemic.
+The event is normally held in the spring and fall of each year, but was canceled in 2020 due to the COVID-19 pandemic.
 Bill Colwell Ford is a family-owned and operated Ford dealership that has been serving the Cedar Valley for more than 35 years.